 Step 5 – Present Your Boat to Potential Buyers

-Now that your boat has been listed for sale online, it’s time to show it to potential buyers.
-For ease, you’ll want your boat stationed at a dock for easy access, so buyers can understand what the boat is like on the water.
+Now that you’ve listed your boat for sale online, you can show it to potential buyers.
+For ease of access, you’ll want your boat stationed at a dock so buyers can understand what it is like on the water.
+You could also consider parking your boat on land, in a trailer, or on a stand.

 Before meeting potential buyers, ensure the following:

-- You’re honest and up-front about the boat
+- You’re honest and up-front about the boat.

-- You know the boat inside and out
+- You know the boat inside and out.

-- The boat is ready to be sold
+- The boat is in selling condition.

-- You’re prepared to communicate and negotiate with buyers
+- You’re prepared to communicate and negotiate with buyers.

-- You know your lowest asking price
+- You know your lowest asking price.

-Step 7 – Payment
+Step 7 – Collect Payment

 - The buyer needs to make payment in full.